Primary Enforcement Authority for the Underground Injection Control Program

 What is UIC primary enforcement responsibility (primacy)?

-States seeking UIC program primacy must demonstrate to EPA that the state has: jurisdiction over underground injection; regulations that meet the federal requirements for 1422 programs (or are effective under Section 1425); and the necessary administrative, civil and criminal enforcement penalty remedies.
+Demonstrate to the EPA that the state, territory, or Tribe has jurisdiction over underground injection and the necessary administrative, civil and criminal enforcement penalty remedies. |

-What states, territories, and tribes have primacy?
+What states, territories, and Tribes have primacy?

 UIC Primacy Map